 Python supports a limited form of multiple inheritance as well.
-A class definition with multiple base classes looks as follows:
+A class definition with multiple base classes looks like this:

-The only rule necessary to explain the semantics is the resolution rule used for class attribute references.
-This is depth-first, left-to-right.
-Thus, if an attribute is not found in DerivedClassName, it is searched in Base1, then (recursively) in the base classes of Base1, and only if it is not found there, it is searched in Base2, and so on
+For old-style classes, the only rule is depth-first, left-to-right.
+Thus, if an attribute is not found in DerivedClassName, it is searched in Base1, then (recursively) in the base classes of Base1, and only if it is not found there, it is searched in Base2, and so on.